-In my books, presentations, and articles, I talk a lot about the value and importance of the goal-setting process.
-It is hard to reach your ultimate career position if you haven’t a goal in mind and a strategy in which to reach it.
+The importance of the goal-setting process is no mystery.
+Many would say that it is hard to reach your ultimate career position if you don’t have a goal in mind and a strategy in which to reach it.

 Goal Setting Process

 When we think of setting a goal, we usually start by writing down a list of tactics, to-dos, and items that we need to do, learn or buy to reach our goal.
 As you move down the list, checking off completed items, you ultimately reach that goal.